wiliwomber/Twitter_Intervention_Management_Tool/frontend/README.md

 In the project directory, you can run:

-*for windows: yarn and then yarn start*
+*for linux & windows: yarn and then yarn start*

 ### `yarn start`